mxiao6/MountainWaterLove/README.md

 # The Story of Tadpoles

-We want to utilize VR to revitalize this Chinese cartoon classic so that viewers can experience and enjoy the story from an entirely new perspective.
+An classic Chinese cartoon is revitalized with Virtual Reality, and viewers will experience virtual interactions using new technology.

 ## Team Members
 Ke Lu <br>